ajone239/BestmanSpeech/drafts/third_draft.md

 <!-- TODO(ajone239): add a transition -->
 That said, Chris and I have grown up quite a bit from mocking the books that teachers forced us to read.
-Over those years where we did out best to not grow up and failed, I've picked up a few things on Chris over the years.
+Over the years, we did out best to not grow up, but we failed.
+In that fight, I've picked up a few things on Chris.

 <!-- Chris works hard. -->
 Firstly, Chris knows the value of hard work.
 Well, either that, or he doesn't know how to do anything but work hard.
 He is diligent.
 He is meticulous.
-Chris and I worked together; he got me my first job, actually.
-Never in work or school did I see him shy away from what it took to meet his goals.
+Never in school or our first job together did I see him shy away from what it took to meet his goals.

 <!-- Chris is a good friend -->
 Secondly, Chris is a great friend.